Appalachian Trail Conservancy

 How to Avoid Ticks on the Appalachian Trail

 1. Wear clothing treated with permethrin, which repels ticks.
 Here are some options: 2.
 For maximum protection, wear long pants and socks treated with permethrin.
 Tuck your pants into your socks.
 In hot weather, you can wear mesh bug pants.
-Use 20-30% deet on exposed skin.
+Use 20-30% Deet on exposed skin.

 3. Conduct frequent tick checks, paying special attention to underarms, behind the knees, scalp, ears, pelvic area, between legs, and belly button.
 A backpacker should carry a mirror to examine hard-to-see areas.